-When you're all done, follow the directions on the course web page for submitting your work.
-Make sure that your code compiles, that your files are named as specified and that all your functions have the same name and number of parameters.
-If you get an error, try changing the name of the folder to include a version number and resubmit.
+Make sure that your code compiles, that your files are named as specified and that all your functions have the correct name and number of parameters.
+Create a directory with your name followed by the assignment number.
+For example, my folder would be called davidkauchak1 (but use your name!).
 If you worked with a partner, put both people's last names on the submitted directory.
+Put all of your files to be submitted in this directory and zip it up.
+Submit this zip file through the mechanism on the course web page.